-Kasserian Ingera is a traditional greeting among the Masai, acknowledging the high value that the Masai always place on their children’s well-being.
+Kasserian Ingera is a traditional greeting among the Massai, acknowledging the high value they always place on their children’s well-being.
 “All the children are well” means that life is good.
 It means the priority of children comes first.

 Kinship care is the placement of out-of-home children with relatives or fictive kin.
 If you value family, you value kinship care.
 A Second Chance, Inc. (ASCI) has been guided by that mindset for 25 years.
 We are a licensed foster care agency designed to meet the unique needs of kinship care families by providing an array of holistic, values-based services catering specifically to kinship families.